-City Developments Limited (CDL) is a leading global real estate company with a network spanning 104 locations in 29 countries and regions.
+City Developments Limited (CDL) is a leading global real estate company with a network spanning 112 locations in 29 countries and regions.
 Listed on the Singapore Exchange, the Group is one of the largest companies by market capitalisation.
 Our income-stable and geographically-diverse portfolio comprises residences, offices, hotels, serviced apartments, shopping malls and integrated developments.

-With a proven track record of over 55 years in real estate development, investment and management, CDL has developed over 48,000 homes and owns over 23 million square feet of gross floor area in residential, commercial and hospitality assets globally.
-Our diversified global land bank offers 3.3 million square feet of land area.
+With a proven track record of over 55 years in real estate development, investment and management, CDL has developed over 47,000 homes and owns over 23 million square feet of gross floor area in residential, commercial and hospitality assets globally.
+Our diversified global land bank offers 3.5 million square feet of land area.

-Along with our wholly-owned hotel subsidiary, Millennium & Copthorne Hotels Limited (M&C), the Group has over 130 hotels and over 40,000 rooms worldwide, many in key gateway cities.
+Along with our wholly-owned hotel subsidiary, Millennium & Copthorne Hotels Limited (M&C), the Group has 152 hotels and 44,000 rooms worldwide, many in key gateway cities.